Quantum225/Life-insruance-premium-modelling/README.md

 Data visualization using base R plotting tools to show trends in life expectancy and premium cost by age.

-A more conservative nested simulation model that accounts for adverse longevity risk by considering the worst-case (longest-lived) scenario from multiple life paths, which may be useful in capital modelling and stress testing contexts.
+A more conservative nested simulation model that accounts for adverse longevity risk by considering the worst-case (shortest-lived) scenario from multiple life paths, which may be useful in capital modelling and stress testing contexts.